-There are many methods of money laundering, and criminals are discovering new ways every day.
-One of the most used methods is real estate.
-As is known, money laundering takes place with large amounts of money.
-Criminals try to launder large amounts of money that they cannot buy cash.
-Real estate is one of the sectors where large amounts of money are used the most.
+There are many different money laundering methods, and criminals discover a new one now and then.
+One of the most used methods is money laundering through real estate.
+Criminals often launder money through goods that they can use for large amounts of money.
+Real estate is one of the sectors in which large amounts of money are changed hands the most.

-In Germany alone, $30 billion of uncertain origins entered the real estate market in 2017.
-In Canada, at least $20 billion seems to have entered the Greater Toronto Area's housing market in the last ten years without the oversight of anti-money laundering authorities.
-There are many money methods used in selling and buying real estate.
-Criminals can purchase real estate using cash, and real property can be hidden.
-There are many other methods criminals use to washing money in the real estate industry.
+$30 Billion of uncertain origins entered the real estate market in Germany in 2017. $20 Billion seems to have entered the Greater Toronto area's real estate market in Canada in the last ten years without the oversight of the anti-money laundering authorities.
+Criminals can purchase real estate using cash and hidden real property.
+There are many other methods criminals use to wash money in the real estate industry.

-- Manipulation of property values: Criminals may cooperate with third parties such as real estate agents to underestimate or exaggerate a property's value.
-Evaluating the property value with a sales contract lower than the actual purchase price is called undervaluation.
-Criminals may overestimate real estate in an attempt to get the largest possible loan from a lender.
-The larger the loan, the more illegal funds that can be laundered to service the debt.
+Manipulation of property values: Criminals may cooperate with third parties such as real estate agents to underestimate or overestimate a property's value.
+Underestimating a property's value is called undervaluation, and overestimating a property's value is called overvaluation.
+Criminals may use overvaluation to get the largest possible loan from a lender.
+The larger the loan, the more money can be laundered.

-- Configuring cash deposits to purchase real estate: Criminals deposit cash below the reporting threshold between different banks to avoid triggering transaction reports.
-The funds are then used to obtain bank checks to purchase real estate.
+Configuring cash deposits to purchase real estate: Criminals might deposit cash using multiple banks not to trigger the reporting threshold.
+The funds are later used to obtain banks checks to purchase real estate.

-- Rental income legitimizes illegal funds: Criminals rent their property by providing illegal funds to cover rent payments to tenants to legitimize illegal funds.
-They can also buy property on behalf of a third party and pay rent to that person using illegal funds.
+Rental income legitimizes illegal funds: Rental income legitimizes illegal funds: Criminals rent their property and use black money to cover the rent payments.
+They can also buy property on behalf of a third party, rent the property themselves, and use illegal funds to cover the payments.

-- Use of front companies: Property owned in the name of shell companies established overseas allows criminals to move away from the property.
+Use of front companies: Property owned by shell companies established overseas allows criminals to move black money between countries.

-Red Flag 3: You own a business property, and someone offers to enter into a lease to hold the commercial space, and as part of the deal, they offer to.
-It is clear that in this money laundering scenario, the person making the rent payments has access to large cash resources.
-The goal is to put as much money as possible from criminal activities into the system through rent payments.
+Red Flag 3: Someone offers to enter into a lease to hold a commercial space in your business property.
+It is most likely that the person making the rent payments has access to large cash resources, and they might launder money through rent payments.

-Regulation Gatekeepers: Gatekeepers should know who is behind their corporate clients.
-Access to a beneficial ownership register will help them to verify their identity.
-They should report suspicious transactions to authorities.
-And the authorities should make regular checks and sanction negligent and complicit behavior by gatekeepers.
+Regulation Gatekeepers: Gatekeepers should know who is behind the corporate they work with.
+Access to a beneficial ownership list will help them verify their identity and check if there are any suspicious transactions to authorities or beneficial owners.
+An independent official should check to see if beneficial owners or authorities break any sanction bans.

-Land Registers: Includes the name of the real beneficiaries of the properties, with an online central proof system showing who owns which property.
-This creates greater accountability over the origins of money in the market.
+Land Registers: An online central proof system should show who owns which property to create greater accountability over the origins of money in the market.